decentraland/collection-proxy-verifier/README.md

 For example if we have collections A, B, C, D, E and we stopped the execution after C, the second execution will start at D.

-You can try to verify collections that failed any previous attempt by running `npm run start:failed`
+You can try to verify collections that failed any previous attempt by running `npm run start:failed`.

+Always commit the `data.json` file so anyone can continue the progress of the previous person.

 ## 25/07/2022